AVGenAI/aws-aiops-dashboard/README.md

-# AWS AIOps Dashboard
+# AWS TGSAIOps Dashboard

-A comprehensive dashboard for managing AWS resources with AIOps capabilities.
+A comprehensive dashboard for managing AWS resources with TGSAIOps capabilities.

 ## Overview